-Jan was born in 1963 in Copenhagen, Denmark. graduated from the University of Copenhagen (Master of Laws) in 1987 and subsequently having been trained in the Copenhagen City Law Firm Møller, Tvermoes & Hoffmeyer, Jan was admitted to the bar and received his High Court advocacy rights in 1991.
-Late 1991, Jan joined the Lundbeck group and was appointed General Counsel thereof in 1994.
-As General Counsel, Jan participated in the negotiation and conclusion of numerous pharmaceutical industry transactions with cross-border implications, including acquisition and divesting of product rights, joint ventures and strategic licensing and alliance arrangements, primarily in Europe, Japan and the United States of America.
-In addition, Jan was responsible for the casualty insurance programmes of the group.
-In 1999, Jan was appointed General Counsel and Executive Vice President of a globally operating reinsurance group, whose operations were put into run-off after 9/11 2001
+Jan was born in 1963 in Copenhagen, Denmark.
+After graduating from the University of Copenhagen (Master of Laws) in 1987 and subsequently being trained in the Copenhagen City Law Firm Møller, Tvermoes & Hoffmeyer, Jan was admitted to the Bar and received his High Court advocacy rights in 1991.

+In late 1991 Jan joined the Lundbeck group and was appointed General Counsel thereof in 1994.
+As General Counsel Jan participated in the conclusion of numerous pharmaceutical industry transactions with cross-border implications, including acquisition and divesting of product rights, joint ventures and strategic licensing and alliance arrangements, primarily in Europe, Japan and the United States of America.
+In addition Jan was responsible for the casualty insurance programmes of the group, a responsibility that led to Jan being appointed General Counsel and Executive Vice President in 1999 of a globally operating reinsurance group, whose operations were ceased in 2004 as result of the 9/11 2001 attacks on the USA.

-In 2004, Jan established Jusmedico Law Firm Ltd. Advokatanpartsselskab ("Jusmedico"), which is now representing leading Danish biotech companies and R&D based pharmaceutical operations on legal and regulatory issues, clinical testing, manufacturing, international alliances, product liability and insurance matters.
+In 2004 Jan established Jusmedico Law Firm Ltd. ("Jusmedico"), which is now representing academia, leading Danish biotech companies and R&D-based pharmaceutical operations on legal and regulatory issues, clinical testing, manufacturing, international alliances, product liability and insurance matters.

-To accommodate the need among Jusmedico clients for life science related services to be rendered not only by lawyers, but also by professionals holding other competencies, a Jusmedico Advisory Board, now comprising 8 professionals, was formed in 2007.
-See www.jusmedico.com under "Advisory Board".
+Appreciating that Jusmedico clients frequently are in need of life science-related services to be rendered not only by lawyers, but also by professionals holding other competencies, a Jusmedico Advisory Board was formed in 2007.
+The Advisory Board now comprises 9 professionals whose individual professional competencies and experiences are complementary to each other; see www.jusmedico.com under "Advisory Board".